 You may be eligible to take part in a Youth Jobs PaTH internship if you:

-- have been registered with jobactive, Transition to Work or Disability Employment Services for at least 6 months.
+- registered with jobactive, Transition to Work, Disability Employment Services or New Employment Services Trial.

-This allows you to gain work experience and show an employer what you can do.
+PaTH Internships is a voluntary program and allows you to gain experience while showing an employer what you can do.

-People are not employees when they're receiving government benefits while doing work placements or internships through Commonwealth government employment programs.
+People aren’t employees when they're receiving government benefits while doing work experience or internships through Commonwealth government employment programs.